 Along with anisotropic shrinking, there are other design elements that need to be considered for succeeding with desktop metal 3D printing.
 These recommendations are intended to provide guidance in order to succeed early on.
 As expertise progresses, these rules can be adjusted for your specific designs and use cases.

 Parts shrink anisotropically in the debinding and sintering process.
 That means they shrink at different rates along different axes.
-Parts need to be scaled +19% of the required final dimension in X/Y, and +21% of required final dimension in Z. This can be done easily in the MatterControl scaling function by deselecting “maintain proportions”, choosing “Use Percentage”, and then entering 119 in X and Y, and 121 in Z.
+Parts need to be scaled +120% (+119.82% for more accuracy) of the required final dimension in X/Y, and +126% (+126.10% for more accuracy) of the required final dimension in Z.

 In order to print with Ultrafuse 316L filament, your desktop 3D printer will need to be equipped with the proper components